tadam-framework/tadam-website/markdown/basics/configuration.md

 port: 7404
 ```

-- **domain**: Indicate which will be the domain of your application (http://example.com).
+- **domain**: Indicates which will be the domain of your application (http://example.com).
 In case you work locally or have a reverse proxy, it will not be necessary to modify it.
 - **debug**: If true, it enables an automatic code refresh and ignores CORS.
-Otherwise it assumes you are working in production and will block the CORS with respect to the domain.
+Otherwise it assumes you are working in production and will block the CORS in accordance to the domain.
 - **port**: Port you will use.

-Feel free to add as many as you need.
+Feel free to add as many variables as you need.

 For example let's **create the wizard variable and use it**.